 5.Use of ICT in education and healthcare

 Implementation of ICT will be encouraged to provide education and healthcare services.
 Community Schools, hospitals, and healthcare facilities will have access to high-speed internet.
 There will be a facility for virtual learning and expert medical services via the digital system.
-Quality education will be delivered via interactive audio-visual method using the internet.
+Quality education will be delivered via interactive audio-visual methods using the internet.
 Likewise, they will no longer require traveling long distances even for basic healthcare facilities.

 6.Mega Cities and Smart Cities to be developed